junaidr04/DSA-solution/README.md

 Bit Manipulation – XOR, AND, OR tricks, subset generation with bits, single number problems.

-💡 How to Use

-Browse the folders according to the topic you want to practice.
-Each file contains a solution to a specific LeetCode problem.
-Problems are solved in C++
-You can run the code locally to test your own test cases.

-🏆 Goals

-Master data structures and algorithms required for software engineering interviews.
-Learn problem-solving patterns like sliding window, recursion, DFS, BFS, etc.
-Prepare for Google, Microsoft, Amazon, and other tech company interviews.

-Code is meant for learning and practice purposes.

 Each solution contains comments explaining the logic and approach